-- 3.2.1 Samples should be prepared in a biological safety hood to protect the sample from particulate and to minimize exposure; appropriate safety precautions and protective gear such as gloves, lab coat and goggles must be worn. - 3.2.2 Samples should be prepared in a low ionic strength medium; 10 mM NaCl is highly recommended.
-Suspending medium should be filtered prior to sample preparation using a 0.1 μm or smaller pore size membrane. - 3.2.3 Sample concentration is particle-dependent.
+- 3.2.1 Standard precautions must be taken while handling nanomaterials.
+Samples should be prepared in a biological safety hood to protect the sample from particulate and to minimize exposure; appropriate safety precautions and protective gear such as gloves, lab coat and goggles must be worn. - 3.2.2 Samples should be prepared in a low ionic strength medium; 10 mM NaCl is highly recommended.
+Suspending medium should be filtered prior to sample preparation using a 0.2 μm or smaller pore size membrane (0.02 μm filter size is highly recommended). - 3.2.3 Sample concentration is particle-dependent.
 Ideal sample concentration is determined by the nature (light scattering properties) of the analyte nanoparticle.
 Metallic nanoparticles scatter light more strongly than hydrocarbon-based 'soft' nanoparticles such as dendrimers, proteins and polymers.
 As a result, the concentration for metallic nanoparticles will be lower.
-A representative measurement on two classes of nanoparticles (colloidal gold and dendrimers) is provided in this protocol. - 3.2.4 Zeta potential is dependent on pH and therefore the sample pH should be measured before and after the zeta potential readings.
-Care and precautions should be taken, such as rinsing the electrode with filtered buffers and working on a clean bench/biological safety cabinet, to minimize introduction of any new particulate into the sample during the pH measurement as this will effect the zeta potential measurement.
+A representative measurement on two classes of nanoparticles (colloidal gold and dendrimers) is provided in this protocol. - 3.2.4 Zeta potential is dependent on pH and therefore the sample pH should be measured before the zeta potential readings.
+Care and precautions should be taken, such as rinsing the electrode with filtered buffers and working on a clean bench/biological safety cabinet, to minimize introduction of any new particulate into the sample during the pH measurement as this will affect the zeta potential measurement.